Generalising Traffic Forecasting to Regions without Traffic Observations

 \subsection{Spatial Grouping Module}

-We adopt spatial grouping to softly cluster locations into latent groups (Fig.~\ref{fig:spatial_grouping}), enabling \model\ to capture shared patterns of a group and filtered out ad hoc patterns at individual locations, with the help of an entropy regularisation term.
+We adopt spatial grouping to softly cluster locations into latent groups (Fig.~\ref{fig:spatial_grouping}), enabling \model\ to capture shared group-level patterns and filter out ad hoc patterns at individual locations, with the help of an entropy regularisation term.

 We add a spatial grouping module to each layer of the ST model.
 For the output feature map $\mathbf{H}^{l} \in \mathbb{R}^{N_o\times T\times D}$ from the $l$-th layer, we first perform temporal average pooling to obtain a static spatial representation $\mathbf{H'}^{l} \in \mathbb{R}^{N_o \times D}$.
 We then divide the $D$ channels into $cg$ (a hyperparameter) channel groups and reshape the representation into $\mathbf{Z}^{l} \in \mathbb{R}^{(N_o \cdot cg) \times d'}$, where $d' = D/cg$, producing $N_o \times cg$ samples.
 This transformation enables the model to capture fine-grained features across channel partitions.